 [This Item contains proprietary, competitively sensitive information redacted from the public version.] - Reinvestment: As discussed in this Report, the Merger allows for the better coordination of resources and decision-making, resulting in improved efficiency, elimination of waste, and the achievement of cost savings.
 Hendrick Health is committed to reinvesting these savings in its operations and community, with the goal of improving the overall patient experience and patient care.
-The following are examples of how Hendrick Health reinvested in the combined healthcare system during Quarter 3 FY2023: - Capital expenditures: In Q3 FY2023, Hendrick Health invested approximately \$7.4 million in capital expenditures across both HMC and HMC-S. - O Planned opening of Hendrick Service Center: As previously reported, the new Hendrick Service Center at the Mall of Abilene will allow for the relocation of valuable space to expand clinical services for patients.
-During Q3 FY2023, several departments began moving to the new location.
-The transition of services will continue over the next few months.
-Hendrick Service Center also enables consolidation of departments for improved operations and efficiencies.
+The following are examples of how Hendrick Health reinvested in the combined healthcare system during Quarter 4 FY2023: - Capital expenditures: In Q4 FY2023, Hendrick Health invested approximately \$14.3 million in capital expenditures across both HMC and HMC-S.